A biophysical model explains the spontaneous bursting behavior in the developing retina: Discussion

 \section{Discussion}

 In this paper we have proposed a model for spontaneous bursting of SACs, one of the key ingredients for the initiation of stage II retinal waves.
-This leads us to propose several conjectures and possible experiments, directly inspired from the model analysis.
-We would like now to develop other aspects, not considered in the main text.
+To our best knowledge, this is the first model able to characterize SACs dynamics in great detail and to show that biophysical properties of SACs are sufficient to explain intrinsic bursting and refractoriness in these cells.
+The model can reproduce spontaneously occurring fast oscillatory activity followed by long refractory periods in individual SACs.
+It is explained by bifurcations arising purely from intrinsic excitable membrane properties.
+SACs can spontaneously switch to strong oscillatory activity followed by refractoriness, reflecting what has been reported experimentally in immature SACs during the period of retinal waves.
+The bursting frequency is determined by a Ca-activated K conductance responsible for the sAHP.
+This led us to propose several conjectures and possible experiments, directly inspired from the model analysis.